MonsterGirl’s 150 Days of Classic Horror #12 Bedlam (1946) & The Body Snatcher (1945)

 CapturFiles_9

-Saddened by his John’s departure who he loves and will miss, prompts Phillip to move into his son’s room.
-Cora, so bent on appearances is driven to tirades of abusiveness toward the meek and genteel Phillip.
-Harassing him at every turn.
-I might have thrown her down the stairs myself or given her one of those late night glasses of milk!
+Saddened by John’s departure, whom he loves and will miss, Phillip prompts Cora to move into his son’s room.
+Cora, so bent on appearances, is driven to tirades of abusiveness toward the meek and genteel Phillip, harassing him at every turn.
+I might have thrown her down the stairs myself or given her one of those late-night glasses of milk!

-The scene with Merridew just tickles me and shows how kind, compassionate and caring Phillip is.
+The scene with Merridew tickles me and shows how kind, compassionate, and caring Phillip is.
 He calls Merridew over talking to him in a quite earnest and fatherly tone, all the while you can tell he’s quite fond of the little fellow and visa versa.

 CapturFiles_11